nishal21/otazumi/FAQ.md

 5. Enter your new password

 ### Can I change my username or avatar?
 Yes!
 Go to your profile settings by clicking your avatar in the navigation bar.
-You can change your username and select a different avatar from 20 anime-themed options anytime.
+You can change your username and select a different avatar from 75 anime-themed options from 23 different anime series anytime.
+Each avatar has unique character-specific traits and themes.

 ### How do I delete my account?
 1. Go to your profile settings